How to install JBoss EAP – step-by-step guide

 Steps to install JBoss EAP manually

-We will install JBoss EAP 7.4, you can apply similar steps for other version of JBoss.
-If there is change in major version of JBoss EAP (for example, if you install JBoss EAP 6.4), then you need to follow the official document from Red Hat and do the changes in the steps.
+We will install JBoss EAP 7.4, you can apply similar steps for another version of JBoss.
+If there is a change in the major version of JBoss EAP (for example, if you install JBoss EAP 6.4), then you need to follow the official document from Red Hat and make the changes in the steps.

 Step 1: Log into the Linux machine